-Note that Bertin [2] assessed that one of the good practices in information visualization is to offer to the viewer visualizations that can be grasped at one glance.
-Furthermore, the colors used in our visualizations also follow visual guidelines suggested by Bertin, Tufte [13], and Ware [16], e.g., we take into account that the human brain is capable of processing less than a dozen distinct colors.
+Bertin [2] assessed that one of the good practices in information visualization is to offer to the viewer visualizations that can be grasped at one glance.
+The colors used in our visualizations follow visual guidelines suggested by Bertin, Tufte [13], and Ware [16] - e.g., we take into account that the human brain is capable of processing fewer than a dozen distinct colors.

-In a large system, we can have hundreds of developers, but the human eye is not capable of distinguishing that many colors.
-Therefore we only display the authors who committed most of all changes in color; the remaining authors are represented in gray.
-Furthermore, we also represent with gray files that came into CVS repository with the initial import, because these files are usually sources from another project with unknown authors and are thus not necessarily created by the author that performed the import.
-In short, a gray line represents either an unknown owner, or a not important one.
+In a large system, we can have hundreds of developers.
+Because the human eye is not capable of distinguishing that many colors, we only display the authors who committed most of all changes using distinct colors; the remaining authors are represented in gray.
+Furthermore, we also represent with gray files that came into the CVS repository with the initial import, because these files are usually sources from another project with unknown authors and are thus not necessarily created by the author that performed the import.
+In short, a gray line represents either an unknown owner, or an unimportant one.